uutzinger/FRC_Scout/README.md

 This code does not run on Tablet or Phone. <br>
 This code does not include analysis features. <br>
+This code can be made into stand alone application not requiring LabView to run. <br>
 Meaning there is plenty of room for expansion. <br>

 Urs Utzinger <br>